jdumm/spotify-gesture-controls/README.md

 Summary of steps above:
 * Sign up as a Spotify developer
-* Create an app with name 'Spotify Gesture Controler' and description 'Use hand gestures to control Spotify playback'
+* Create an app with name 'Spotify Gesture Controller' and description 'Use hand gestures to control Spotify playback'
 * In the new app's dashboard: Edit Settings --> Redirect URIs --> "http://localhost:8888/callback
 " --> Add --> Save